genepi/umi-pipeline-nf/docs/usage.md

 ## Advanced Parameters

-### `--output_format <ARG>` [fasta |fastq]
-Specify the output format until the cluster filtering step. [default: "fasta"]
-Note: Only the "fastq" option can be used to filter reads by the quality and requires FASTQ input reads.

-### `--filter_strategy_clusters <ARG>` [random |quality]
-Specify filter strategy to downsample cluster above the maximal reads per cluster parameter. [default: "random"]
-Note: "quality" filter strategy only goes in hand with "fastq" output format.

 ### `--min_reads_per_barcode <ARG>`
 Specify the minimal number of raw reads per barcode. [default: 1000]
 Note: Barcodes with fewer reads will be filtered before the analysis.